MTS13GAMER/BoxBush/README.md

     },

     Discord = {
-       Enabled = false, -- Prompt the user to join your Discord server if their executor supports it Invite = "BZwtCDS4Vz", -- The Discord invite code, do not include discord.gg/.
+       Enabled = true, -- Prompt the user to join your Discord server if their executor supports it Invite = "BZwtCDS4Vz", -- The Discord invite code, do not include discord.gg/.
 E.g. discord.gg/ ABCD would be ABCD RememberJoins = true -- Set this to false to make them join the discord every time they load it up },